zalando/expan/docs/tutorial.rst

 	exp.analyze_statistical_test(test, test_method='group_sequential', estimated_sample_size=1000)
 	exp.analyze_statistical_test(test, test_method='bayes_factor', distribution='normal')

-Here is the list of addtional parameters.
+Here is the list of additional parameters.
 You may also find the description in our :ref:`API <modindex>` page.

 *fixed_horizon* is the default method: